 Louth, Outback NSW

-Trilby Station, located on the western bank of the Darling River 20km downstream from Louth, is a 5th generation working sheep station which provides outback visitors with farm-stay accommodation ranging from river and billabong campsites to very comfortable converted shearers' quarters and cottages.
+Trilby Station, on the Darling River Run, is located on the western bank of the Darling River twenty kilometres downstream from Louth and one of the best farmstays along the Darling River.
+A fifth generation working sheep station, it provides outback visitors with farm-stay accommodation ranging from river & billabong campsites to very comfortable converted shearers' quarters and cottages.

 Trilby Station makes a perfect stopover when doing the Darling River Run, and is located on the western side/route of one of the most iconic Outback NSW touring routes.

 The property, spans over 320,000 acres and is set beautifully on the banks of the Darling and is synonyms with the history of Outback NSW and the river.

 Historically, as Dunlop Station, Trilby Station was the site of Australia's first mechanised shearing shed; the transition from hand-shears to mechanical ones was not well received by many and it provided the backdrop for the song 'Click Goes the Shears' and the event of the great shearers' strike of 1891.

 The mechanised transition of shearing was made possible by the introduction of the Wolseley shearing machines.